Cushing v Dupuy

 It was also notable for holding that, though the Privy Council would only exceptionally depart from its own previous decisions, it was not bound by them.

+The case is included in a collection of significant constitutional decisions from the Judicial Committee, published by the federal Department of Justice.

 Background

-On 19 July 1877, the brewing company McLeod, McNaughten and Léveillée became insolvent, and Dupuy became its official assignee under a writ of attachment in insolvency.
-Cushing, a notary, produced a contract of sale executed as a notarial instrument dated 14 March 1877, by which the firm had agreed to sell its plant and effects to him, and demanded their delivery to him.
+On 19 July 1877, the brewing company McLeod, McNaughten and Léveillée became insolvent, and Louis Dupuy became its official assignee under a writ of attachment in insolvency.
+Charles Cushing, a notary, produced a contract of sale executed as a notarial instrument dated 14 March 1877, by which the firm had agreed to sell its plant and effects to him, and demanded their delivery to him.
 On the same March date, a lease had also been executed by which Cushing agreed to lease back the same assets to the principals of the firm for three years.

 In his petition, Cushing asserted that he had taken possession of the assets in March, but no removal took place, and the assets remained in the possession of the firm.

 The question posed to the lower courts, which attracted much discussion in their deliberations, was whether the transaction was a valid sale within the meaning of arts.
 1027 and 1472 of the Civil Code of Lower Canada.